-You would incur a cost for running the Phoenix AWS Proxy, the cost of creating a DR copy which is used to launch an EC2 instance for failover.
+You would incur a cost for running the Phoenix AWS proxy, the cost of creating a DR copy which is used to launch an EC2 instance for failover.
 If you perform failover, you will incur an additional cost for the launched EC2 instance.

 ►What is the Phoenix DRaaS Failover process?

 Phoenix DRaaS creates DR copies for virtual machines and maintains them in the AWS account.
-At the time of disaster, you can launch EC2 instance from the latest DR copy, in-turn spinning up to production in minutes.
+At the time of the disaster, you can launch EC2 instance from the latest DR copy, in-turn spinning up to production in minutes.

 ►Can I failover a virtual machine to any Restore Point?

 No. By default, the latest DR copy available (based on the last successful update DR copy job) will be used to launch an EC2 instance for failover.
 You cannot choose any particular restore point for failover.

 ►Does Phoenix overwrite a DR copy on every DR cycle?

 No. Phoenix does not overwrite a DR copy.
 Phoenix creates a new DR copy with every update DR copy job, and deletes the previous DR copy after the creation of the new DR copy.

 ►Can I access a DR copy after an instance is launched for disaster recovery?

 ►How do I search for the EC2 instances created post failover?